lordchiwoo/lordchiwoo/README_ENG.md

 **Email:** <lordchiwoo@gmail.com>
 **Phone:** +82 10 2859 2148

+Hello, I am Guoyong Kim, or you can call me Leone, if my korean name is tongue-twister for you.
-Hello, I am Geoyong Kim, a developer with 11 years of experience.
+I am a developer with 11 years of experience.
 I quickly learn new technologies and always strive to improve code quality.
 I prioritize problem-solving, optimization, and efficient collaboration.
 Rather than focusing on just getting things done, I want to focus on how to get things done "well."